Alpha6849/CortexAI/README.md

-# Cortex AI — Autonomous Data Scientist
+# Cortex AI — Your Autonomous ML & Data Science Engine

 Cortex AI is an automated data analysis system that takes a CSV file and performs: